-Douglas has two master's degrees (MPA & MBA) and is currently working on his PhD in Higher Education Administration.
+Douglas has two master's degrees (MPA & MBA) and a PhD in Higher Education Administration.

 Companies generate cash and profits through operations and investments.
 Operations just consist of making and selling goods and services.
 From the corporate perspective, an investment is any expenditure purchased with the intent that it will generate more income than it cost during its useful life.

 For example, purchasing stock is an investment because the intention is that the stock will increase in value and can be sold at a higher price at some future date.
 A new piece of equipment might be an investment as well - the intention is that it will produce something worth more than the cost of the machine.